HandsOnDataViz/book/README.md

 ### Tell your story ***and*** show it with data.

-***Data Visualization for All*** explains how to create interactive charts, maps, and simple web apps, with easy-to-learn free tools and open data.
-This introductory textbook features step-by-step tutorials and videos, so that everyday people with minimal coding skills can create and embed data visualizations on their own websites.
-Learn more about tools such as Google Sheets, Google Fusion Tables, Tableau Public, GitHub Pages, and more.
+***Data Visualization for All*** illustrates how to create interactive charts and maps with easy-to-learn free tools and open data sources.
+This introductory textbook includes step-by-step tutorials, videos, and examples, so that everyday readers can design and embed data visualizations on their own websites, with no coding skills required.
+Featured tools include Google Fusion Tables, Tableau Public, and GitHub Pages.

-**[Contact](introduction/who.md)**: by Jack Dougherty (Trinity College, CT) and contributors.
+**[Authors:](introduction/who.md)**: Jack Dougherty (Trinity College, CT), Veronica X. Armendariz, Derek Eder, and other contributors.

 **Free to read** this open-access book at http://DataVizBook.org.